 Rescue and sustainable upgrading of a Grade II listed Cottage, London

-This Cottage is a Grade II listed semi-detached house situated in Hampstead.
-It is a three-storey residential dwelling with a cellar.
-It is dated as 18th century by English Heritage, although some of its construction material may have been recycled from an older site.
+This Cottage is a Grade II listed semi-detached house situated in Camden, London.
+It is a three-storey residential dwelling.
+It is dated as 18th century by Historic England, although some of its construction material may have been recycled from an older site.

 The painter Ford Maddox Brown lived in this house in 1883, and the house appears in the background of his 1852 painting ‘Work’.

 When the house was acquired by the current owners, there was almost no sign of any original internal fabric, apart from the early 18th-century staircase.
 An investigative survey revealed original panelling behind plasterboard in almost all rooms.
 Work on the house involved reinstating the original panelling, repairing the panelling and structure, removing the unsympathetic alterations carried out by the previous owners, upgrading insulation and bringing the house back to its original state as much as possible.
 The landscaping was done by Jenny Bloom Garden Design.

 The awards recognise construction projects which exemplify excellence in sustainability through their products, design and delivery.